bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach does a certain action for each element in an array, while map also adds to an array.

 2. What is the difference between a function and a method?

+    a method is a function attached to an object.

 3. What is closure?

+    the { } which allow nesting, creating scopes which have properties similar to child-parent properties from CSS

 4. Describe the four rules of the 'this' keyword.

+    1. Windo binding, whatever the set value for the windows are.
+    2. Implicit, whatever the object before it in the same scope is.
+    3. New binding, whatever the object in the function overseeing the scope is.
+    4. Explicit binding, explicitly tells what this is, instead of leaving it open to where it finds it.

 5. Why do we need super() in an extended class?

+    To give acces to the parent's constructor and methods.

 ## Project Set up